delingren/walle/mcu.md

 1. Dimension.
 We want the board to be compact.
 1. Power.
 Ideally, I want to be able to power the board with 4 AA batteries, so that I don't need an extra 5V DC regulator.

-Here's a tally of all the pins.
+Here's a tally of the minimum pin needs.
+These pins will be explained in detail in later sections.

 * PWM output: 7 pins
   - Left tread H bridge (1)